logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 197: Given an array and a number k that's smaller than the length of the array, rotate the array to the right k elements in-place.
 - Q 198: Given a set of distinct positive integers, find the largest subset such that every pair of elements in the subset (i, j) satisfies either i % j = 0 or j % i = 0
 - Q 199: Given a string of parentheses, find the balanced string that can be produced, from it using the minimum number of insertions and deletions
+- Q 200: Compute the smallest set of points that stabs X, a set of n intervals on the real line